PavanRangani/docs/docs/prd/assets/transfer-assets.md

 ### Known Case

-- If one Asset is transfer in one legal entity to other legal entity. so when user delete
+- If an entity has an asset transferred from another entity, that entity cannot be deleted.
   - Ex.
-If an asset of `Individuals 1`  is transferred asset to any trust `Trust 1` for same family.
-Now user delete Trust  `Trust 1` but that trust is not delete, because
+If an asset of `Individuals 1`  is transferred to another entity `Trust 1` for the same family.
+Now user deletes the `Trust 1` entity but that entity `Trust 1` is not deleted, because the asset of `Individuals 1` is linked with `Trust 1`.
+So the system will restrict to delete `Trust 1` entity.